The STEM Saturdays Program

 The daily schedule is divided into a morning session, a working lunch, and an afternoon session.
 The morning session focuses on fundamental knowledge-building where students are given a lesson on a specific topic and/or skill.
 During the working lunch, the students watch a video lecture or presentation (20 minutes) on a topic that is timely and relevant to their academic development.
 A half hour is then spent mentoring students on a discussion of the video and how the topic discussed relates to their lives.
 The afternoon session is then dedicated to applying the fundamental skills taught in the morning to the problem they are solving.

-The program is subsidized by donations and grants that cater to students of underserved populations in the STEM fields, including girls, minorities, socioeconomically disadvantaged, and those with disabilities.
+The program is subsidized by donations and grants that cater to students of under-served populations in the STEM fields, including girls, minorities, socioeconomically disadvantaged, those with disabilities, and who attend schools that lack engineering and AP courses in the STEM fields.
 Students from these groups are especially encouraged to apply.
 ALL high school students from New York City's five boroughs are eligible to apply to this program.

 During the first portion of this program, students are 1) exposed to two- and three-dimensional technical visualization as they learn computer-aided drafting (CAD), 2) trained on the use of 3D printers, laser cutters, and basic hand and power tools, and 3) taught basic electronics and computer programming using microntrollers.
 This first module provides students with the fundamental knowledge-base they need to design their engineering solution which contains numerous mechanical elements.
 During the second module, the students design and prototype their solution to the engineering problem posed.